danielg7/danielg7.github.io/_posts/2017-04-04-PlayingWithCrimeData.md

 ![plot of chunk crime_clearanceRate](../figs/crime_clearanceRate-1.png)

-So the Larimer County Sheriff Department has an average clearance rate of NaN, with not much variation around that per year.
-Neat!
+So the Larimer County Sheriff Department has an average clearance rate of 1.4340469, with not much variation around that per year.
+So for every 1.4340469 arrests, there is 1 reported crime.
+This may be driven by somewhat  overlapping jurisdictions.